How do I troubleshoot high latency issues in ElastiCache for Valkey or ElastiCache for Redis OSS?

 Slow commands

+Slow commands that take a long time to complete can cause increased CPU usage on the ElastiCache node.
 If there's an increase in the EngineCPUUtilization metric, then see How do I troubleshoot increased CPU usage in my ElastiCache for Redis self-designed cluster?

-The following are examples of complex commands:
+The following are examples of complex commands that can slow ElastiCache clusters:

-Increased swap activity that's caused by high memory usage
+Increased swap activity from high memory usage

 - Increased SwapUsage

-- Very low FreeableMemory
+- Low FreeableMemory

 - High BytesUsedForCache and DatabaseMemoryUsagePercentage metrics